antleaf/doapr/webroot/content/repositories/techrxiv.md

   marked as "withdrawn" and annotated with comments explaining the reason for the withdrawal
 repository_type: Disciplinary
-scientific_committees: 'Yes : The TechRxiv Advisory Board is a group of experts across diverse subject areas who advise the management of TechRxiv on the standards that TechRxiv-hosted preprints should be held to.'
+scientific_committees: "Yes : The TechRxiv Advisory Board is a group of experts across diverse subject areas who advise the management of TechRxiv on the standards that TechRxiv-hosted preprints should be held to. .\n\n"
 service_pricing: None
 short_name:
 status: open